Some footballers are great goalscorers. Others are scorers of great goals. Ian Wright was both.

 If his record breaker was Wright's easiest goal for Arsenal, so many others were easier on the eye.
 An audacious lob at Swindon, a breathtaking juggle and chip against Everton, a left-foot stunner at Auxerre... the list goes on and on.
 In total, Wright conjured up 185 goals in 288 appearances for Arsenal.
 It took someone special to beat that - Thierry Henry.

-By the time he had his hands on that Premiership medal, Wright was 34.
-His seven years at the Club were akin to a whirlwind passing through Highbury but he had finally blown himself out.
+By the time he had his hands on that Premier League medal, Wright was 34.
+His seven years at the club were akin to a whirlwind passing through Highbury but he had finally blown himself out.
 The memories Wright left will take far longer to fade.